Human mating strategies: Mate value

-Mate values correspond to future reproductive success likelihood of an individual.
-Mate value contains the ability of the individual to produce healthy offspring in the future, based on the individual's age and sex.
-The mate value of each sex is determined by what the opposite sex desires in a mate, so male mate values is determined by what females desire and vice versa.
+Mate values correspond to the likelihood of future reproductive success of an individual.
+It encompasses the ability of the individual to produce healthy offspring in the future, based on his or her age and sex.
+Mate value is determined by sexual selection, that is, what each sex considers to be desirable in a mate.
 Over time, the individuals who had higher mate values had higher reproductive success.
 These qualities that make up mate value evolved into what is considered physically attractive.
 Thus individuals with a high mate value are perceived to be more attractive by the opposite sex than those with low mate value.
-Additionally, individuals with a high mate value are more able to be more choosy in their mates and reproduce more often than those with a low mate value.
-Due to biological differences between the sexes, it is predicted that there are differences in what the sexes desire in a mate.
-Therefore, it is thought that there are differences between male and female mate values.
+Furthermore, individuals with a high mate value can afford to be stricter in mate selection and may reproduce more often than those with a low mate value.
+Biological sex differences suggest that there are differences between the sexes in mate value as well.

 Mate value is perceived through signals and cues.
 Signals are characteristics that have been selected for because they offer reliable changes in receiver behavior that lead to higher reproductive success for the receiver.
-Conversely, cues have not been selected for to carry meaning, instead they are byproducts.
+Conversely, cues have not been selected for to carry meaning, but instead are byproducts.
 However, with sexual selection, cues can become signals over time.
 Costly signals are ones that require intense effort for the signaler to send.
 Because they require high investment, costly signals are typically honest signals of underlying genetic qualities.
 However, signals that are not costly enough can be faked and therefore are not associated with the underlying benefits.